by Diane Spicer

 Tip: You can squeeze out multi-day lightweight backpacking trips with this pack, saving you money.

-The REI Co-op Traverse 35 Pack is a compact backpack for those just starting out and who are lucky enough to have trail buddies to help carry gear.
+The REI Co-op Flash 55 Pack is a compact backpack for those just starting out.

-Use it for your short backpacking trips as well as your training day hikes.
+Use it for your short backpacking trips like overnights or weekenders.

-You will quickly come to know why you can trust REI quality and generous features, wearing a minimalist pack like this one.
+You will quickly come to know why you can trust REI quality and generous features, wearing a backpack like this one.

 When you wear your home on your back, there's no room to mess around.